algobulls/algobulls_help_site/docs/member/strategist-profile.md

 # Strategist Profile

 ## Introduction
-AlgoBulls provides a variety of trading strategies, but the brains behind these strategies are market experts who work extremely hard to create complex yet simple strategies.
+AlgoBulls provides a variety of trading strategies, but the brains behind these strategies are strategist who work extremely hard to create complex yet simple strategies.
 The Strategist profile will help you recognize the strategist's work and strategies.
 Let’s take a look at what the strategist profile offers.

 ## Strategist Details